Sepphoris: State of Israel

 The Arab village had a history of anti-Yishuv activities and supported the Arab Liberation Army during the 1948 Arab–Israeli War.
 On 1 July 1948, the village was bombarded by Israeli aircraft.
 On 16 July it was captured by Israeli forces along with the rest of the Lower Galilee in Operation Dekel.
 The villagers put up some resistance and managed to destroy several armoured cars in an ambush.
 Following the collapse of the resistance, all but 80 of the villagers fled.
 Some made their way northwards toward Lebanon, finally settling there in the refugee camps of Ain al-Hilweh and Shatila and the adjacent Sabra neighborhood.
 Others fled south to Nazareth and the surrounding countryside.
 After the attack, the villagers returned but were evicted again in September 1948.
 On 7 January 1949, 14 residents were deported and the remaining 550 were resettled in neighboring Arab villages such as 'Illut.

 Many settled in Nazareth in a quarter now known as the al-Safafira quarter because of the large number of Saffuriyya natives living there.
 As the Israeli government considers them present absentee, they cannot go back to their old homes and have no legal recourse to recover them.

-The works of the poet Taha Muhammad Ali, a native of Saffuriyya expelled from the town, and their relationship to the landscape of Saffuriya before 1948 are the subject of Adina Hoffman's My Happiness Bears No Relation to Happiness (Yale University Press, 2009).
+The works of the poet Taha Muhammad Ali, a native of Saffuriyya expelled from the town, and their relationship to the landscape of Saffuriya before 1948, are the subject of Adina Hoffman's My Happiness Bears No Relation to Happiness (Yale University Press, 2009).

 The area remained under martial law until the general lifting of martial law in Israel in 1966.
 Most of the remains of Saffuriya were removed in a late-1960s program to clear depopulated Arab villages.
 The site of the Arab village was planted with pine trees.
 By 2011, five books about the Palestinian village history had been published.

 On 20 February 1949, the Israeli moshav of Tzippori was founded southeast of the older village.
 The pomegranate and olive trees were replaced with crops for cattle fodder.

+Saffuriya is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defence of the Rights of the Internally Displaced (ADRID).